PeerIslands/peergenaicertifications/Foundation/PDFAnalyzer/README.md

 ### Environment Configuration

 The application uses `env.txt` for configuration.
+Create env.txt file by referring the below keys/the keys from env-sample.txt.
 This file contains all the necessary environment variables:

 ```bash
 # MongoDB Configuration